eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 type Classpath = Seq[Attributed[HashedVirtualFileRef]]
 ```

 Note that `HashedVirtualFileRef` can always be turned back into `Path` given an instance of `FileConverter`, which is available via `fileConverter.value`.
-There's an extended method `files` that can be used to turn a classpath into a `Seq[Path]`:
+There's a Scala 3 extension method `files` that can be used to turn a classpath into a `Seq[Path]`:

 ```scala
 given FileConverter = fileConverter.value